 Figures may be line illustrations (figures, charts, graphs, and drawings), or photographs (black-and-white or color) and should be referred to in the text in the order presented.
 Illustrations and photographs copied via scan should be reproduced at 1,000 dpi and 300 dpi, respectively.
 Figure legends must be self-explanatory.
 For microscopic features, scale should be provided.

-Literature cited.
-Citations in the text should use the author-date style and must include the full title of the paper and its source (journal title unabbreviated; book including author(s)/editor(s), publisher; etc).
-For multiple authors, please use ampersand instead of “and,” and reverse initials of first author only.
+Literature Cited.
+Citations in the text should use the author-date style.
+References should be listed at the end of the paper in alphabetical order according to the lead author’s last name.
+For multiple authors, please use ampersand instead of “and,” and reverse initials for first author only.
+The citation must include the full title of the paper and its source (journal title unabbreviated, volume number, publication year, pages; book including author(s)/editor(s), publisher; etc).
 All references must be cited in the text.
 The principal author is responsible for accuracy of the references.